What's the Earned Income Tax Credit?

 The EITC's basic qualifying standards are the same as with any other deduction or credit.
 You need to have a social security number, the names and social security numbers of your dependents, and your W-2, 1099, as well as all other documents stating income.
 You also must have been a U.S. citizen or legal resident alien during the previous tax year to quality for the tax credit.
 If you wish to file online, you will need last year's tax return handy because you'll also need information such as your adjusted gross income, to electronically sign your filing.

 For those with dependents, the credit can be substantially more.
 Unfortunately, the IRS notes that nearly 20 percent of those eligible for the EITC fail to claim it.
-There are a few causes for someone not to be eligable for this credit.
-For example, if you earn income from investments, more than $3,500 annually, you won't qualify.
+There are a few causes for someone not to be eligible for this credit.
+For example, if you earn income from investments, more than $10,000 annually, you won't qualify.
+This figure may change annually from 2021 on as it is indexed for inflation.
 You also don't qualify if you claim foreign income on your U.S. tax return.
-In additional to the EITC, if you qualify for the Additional Child Tax Credit, you can still claim the EITC, but the IRS may postpone your refund until after February 15.
+In additional to the EITC, if you qualify for the Additional Child Tax Credit, you can still claim the EITC, but the IRS may postpone your refund until after March 1.

 Earned Income Tax Credit Eligibility Checklist